EOSIO/eos/docs/02_cleos/03_command-reference/validate/signatures.md

 Validate signatures and recover public keys

 ## Positional Parameters
-- `transaction` _TEXT_ - The JSON string or filename defining the transaction to validate
+- `transaction` _TEXT_ - The JSON string or filename defining the signed transaction to validate

 ## Options
 - `-c,--chain-id` - The chain id that will be used in signature verification